 1. Salem, Massachusetts

 No list of witchy destinations can be started without talking about Salem.
 This small town in Massachusetts has gone down in history for all the wrong reasons.
-The infamous witch trials of 1962-1963 took place here, resulting in many innocent people’s deaths.
+The infamous witch trials of 1962-1963 occurred here, resulting in many innocent deaths.
 The city has been almost left as it was – with its gothic buildings and eerie atmosphere – to preserve the memories of the late 1600s.
 If you visit, you’ll find many witchcraft-themed museums, occult stores, and centuries-old architecture that will result in shudders down your back as you walk past them.

 2. New Orleans, Louisiana